 For those who had no chance so far to visit Blancpain in Le Brassus or Le Sentier, you have the opportunity to do a virtual tour of the facilities and workshops here:

-The world of Blancpain is captured extremely well in the Lettres du Brassus, a now annual magazine that consists of 18 editions as of today.
-The Lettres du Brassus can be subscribed to through the Blancpain website or any Blancpain Boutique – or you download them here:
+The world of Blancpain is captured extremely well in the Lettres du Brassus, a now annual magazine that consists of 19 editions as of today.
+The Lettres du Brassus can be subscribed to through the Blancpain website or any Blancpain Boutique – or you read them online in a beautifully animated new format here:

 One other area that’s worth exploring is Blancpain TV.
 You will find close to 250 videos in 5 different channels: